tpav/form_elements/README.md

 # Form Elements

-Copy and paste Header and Footer to CMS forms page.
-Then a field type to fields tab.
+--Copy and paste form_header and form_footer to CMS form pages.
+Then a field type to fields tab.--

 [Buttons preview](https://www.envoyhub.com/style-guide/buttons.html) - JS for animation and submit